Indonesia–Poland relations

-Indonesia and Poland established diplomatic relations in 1955.
+Indonesia and Poland established diplomatic relations on 19 September 1955.
 Indonesia has an embassy in Warsaw, while Poland has an embassy in Jakarta.
-Other than similar red-and-white flags, Indonesia and Poland share a similar course of history through enduring revolutions, wars for independence and maintaining national unity.
+Besides similar red-and-white flags, Indonesia and Poland share a similar course of history through enduring revolutions, wars for independence and maintaining national unity.
 Both nations have agreed to expand bilateral relations in trade, culture and education sectors, through programs such as staging art exhibitions to proposing student exchange programs and provide scholarships.

 History

 The historical links between Poland and Indonesia dates back to the colonial era of Dutch East Indies.
 Circa 19th century Polish people began to migrate to East Indies.
 The former Medan's airport Polonia was named after Poland.
 The airport was built on a tobacco plantation once owned by Baron Michalsky in 1872, a Polish immigrant that named his estate "Polonia", a Latin name for Poland.

+Following the restoration of independent Poland after World War I, an honorary consulate of Poland in Batavia was founded in 1921, and an honorary vice-consulate in Semarang was founded in 1938.

 Polish and Indonesian military contingents cooperated as part of the UNEF II peacekeeping mission in the Sinai Peninsula in the 1970s, with the Poles providing transportation for Indonesian troops and equipment.

 Polish rescue workers and medics took part in the relief operation after the 2006 Yogyakarta earthquake.
 The Indonesian Ambassador to Poland Hendra S. Pramana has personally thanked the rescuers upon their return to Poland.

+In 2006, a defense cooperation agreement was signed in Jakarta.

 High level visits

 The first high level visit from Indonesia was President Sukarno visit to Poland in 1959, followed 44 years later by his daughter President Megawati Sukarnoputri in 2003.
 President Susilo Bambang Yudhoyono also made a state visit to Poland in 2013.
 Meanwhile, the first Polish president to visit Indonesia was President Aleksander Kwaśniewski in 2004 and then followed by PM Marek Belka in 2005.
 In January 2013 the Polish Parliament delegation led by Krzysztof Klosowski visited their counterparts Indonesian Parliament in Jakarta.
+On 28 June 2022, President Joko Widodo made a transit in Rzeszow and Przemyśl en route to Kyiv by train.